KatrinaCloyd/sass-tutorial/README.md

 ![Color palette](assets/palette.png)

-Includes build in default styling that can be seen by live serving the html file.
+Includes built in default styling that can be seen by live serving the html file.

 Also includes library of classes for:

-- color palette above in
+- colors above available in
   - background colors
   - text colors
   - hover colors
-  - light and dark variants of colors in palette
+  - as well as light and dark variants of all colors
 - font sizes
 - responsive breakpoints
 - styled buttons